Same-sex marriage (SSM) and civil unions in Australia

 achieved -- for five days.

 This topic is continued from the previous essay.

 Throughout this web site, "SSM" refers to marriages by same-sex couples.

 "LGBT" refers to lesbians, gays, bisexuals, transgender persons and transsexuals.

 Federal Government challenges SSM law in ACT via the High Court:

-As soon as the ACT had passed the marriage equality act, a spokesperson for Attorney-General George Brandis confirmed that the Government will request the High Court expedite a hearing into the constitutionality of the legislation.
+As soon as the ACT had passed the marriage equality act, a spokesperson for Attorney-General George Brandis confirmed that the Government will request that the High Court expedite a hearing into the constitutionality of the legislation.
 Some observers believe that the ACT law conflicts with the Commonwealth Marriage Act which applies to the entire country and restricts marriage to one woman and one man.